-- 6.3 Maximum Incentive Bonus.
-The maximum Incentive Bonus payable to any Participant for a Fiscal Year under this Plan shall not exceed \$4,000,000. - 6.4 Payment to Participant or Beneficiary.
-Any Incentive Bonus payable to a Participant shall be paid to the Participant, or the Beneficiary of any deceased Participant, by the Company as soon as feasible following final determination and certification by the Committee of the amount payable as provided in Section 6.1; provided, however, in no event may an Incentive Bonus be paid later than the fifteenth day of the third month following the end of the Performance Period to which the Incentive Bonus relates. - 6.5 Manner of Payment.
-Each Participant will receive his or her Incentive Bonus in cash. - SECTION 7: General Provisions - 7.1 Benefits Not Guaranteed.
+- 7.1 Benefits Not Guaranteed.
 Neither the establishment and maintenance of the Plan nor participation in the Plan shall provide any guarantee or other assurance that an Incentive Bonus will be payable under the Plan. - 7.2 No Right to Participate.
 Nothing in this Plan shall be deemed or interpreted to provide a Participant or any Eligible Employee any contractual right to participate in or receive benefits under the Plan.
-No designation of an employee as an Eligible Employee or a Participant for all or any part of a Performance Period shall create a right to an Incentive Bonus under the Plan for any other Performance Period.
-There is no obligation of uniformity of treatment of Eligible Employees or Participants under the Plan.
+No designation of an employee as an Eligible Employee or a Participant for all or any part of a Performance Period shall create a right to an Incentive Bonus under the Plan.
 The loss of any Incentive Bonus will not constitute an element of damages in the event of termination of employment for any reason, even if the termination is in violation of an obligation of the Company or a Subsidiary to a Participant. - 7.3 No Employment Right.
 Participation in this Plan shall not be construed as constituting a commitment, guarantee, agreement or understanding of any kind that the Company or any Subsidiary will continue to employ any individual and this Plan shall not be construed or applied as an employment contract or obligation.
 Nothing in this Plan shall abridge or diminish the rights of the Company or any Subsidiary to determine the terms and conditions of employment of any Participant or Eligible Employee or to terminate the employment of any Participant or Eligible Employee with or without reason at any time. - 7.4 No Assignment or Transfer.
 Neither a Participant nor any Beneficiary or other representative of a Participant shall have any right to assign, transfer, attach or hypothecate any amount or credit, potential payment or right to future payments of any amount or credit or any other benefit provided under this Plan.
-Payment of any amount due or to become due under this Plan shall not be subject to the claims of creditors of the Participant or to execution by attachment or garnishment or any other legal or equitable proceeding or process. - 7.5 No Limit on Other Compensation Arrangements.
+Payment of any amount due or to become due under this Plan shall not be subject to the claims of creditors of the Participant or to execution by attachment or gamishment or any other legal or equitable proceeding or process. - 7.5 No Limit on Other Compensation Arrangements.
 Nothing contained in this Plan shall prevent the Company or any Subsidiary from adopting or continuing in effect other or additional compensation arrangements.
 A Participant may have other targets under other plans of the Company.
 However, no payment under any other plan or arrangement shall be contingent upon failure to attain the criteria for payment of an Incentive Bonus under this Plan. - 7.6 Withholding and Payroll Taxes.
 The Company shall deduct from any payment made under this Plan all amounts required by federal, state, local and foreign tax laws to be withheld and shall subject any payments made under the Plan to all applicable payroll taxes and assessments. - 7.7 Incompetent Payee.
 If the Committee determines that an individual entitled to a payment under this Plan is incompetent, it may cause benefits to be paid to another individual for the use or benefit of the Participant or Beneficiary at the time or times otherwise payable under this Plan in total discharge of the Plan's obligations to the Participant or Beneficiary. - 7.8 Governing Law.
 The validity, construction and effect of the Plan shall be determined in accordance with the laws of the State of Michigan and applicable federal law. - 7.9 Severability.
 In the event any provision of the Plan shall be held illegal or invalid for any reason, the remaining provisions of the Plan shall not be affected and the Plan shall be construed and enforced as if the illegal or invalid provision had not been included.